While cell-free DNA is our business, it’s patients who power our purpose

 Chief Accounting Officer

-Jerry Diffley joined Natera in August of 2017 as its chief compliance and privacy officer.
+Jerry Diffley, MBA, joined Natera in August 2017 as its chief compliance & privacy officer.
 He is a seasoned laboratory executive with extensive experience in U.S. and international laboratory compliance, privacy, billing, and laboratory operations.

 Prior to joining Natera, Diffley worked at Quest Diagnostics in a variety of operational positions, as well as legal compliance.
-He is certified as a Compliance Professional and has experience with global compliance organizations, global healthcare, GDPR, privacy, and data security.
-He has developed corporate-wide compliance programs and lobbied for the healthcare industry at all levels of government.
+He is certified as a compliance professional and has experience with global compliance organizations, global healthcare, General Data Protection Regulation, privacy, and data security.
+He has developed corporate-wide compliance programs and lobbied for the healthcare industry at different levels of government.

 Diffley holds a bachelor’s degree in education from SUNY Plattsburgh and an MBA in healthcare administration from Stony Brook University.